-Regulation of Cell Death by the Protein Kinase C Family: Implications for Tissue Damage and Tumorigenesis
+Regulation of Cell Death by Protein Kinase C: Implications for Tissue Damage and Tumorigenesis

 Apoptosis, or regulated cell death, is critical for vertebrate development and the clearance of damaged or genetically altered cells.
 Apoptosis is also induced by a variety of exogenous agents including irradiation, chemotherapeutic drugs and cell toxins.

 The importance of these pathways is illustrated by the fact that genetic disruption of apoptosis is commonly seen in cancer.
 My laboratory is interested in how specific members of the protein kinase C (PKC) family of lipid-regulated serine/threonine

 protein kinases function to modulate apoptosis, and how this knowledge can be applied to treat cancer, or in some cases to protect against damage to “normal” tissues caused by cancer therapies.
 Major areas of emphasis in the lab include:

 The mechanism of regulation of apoptosis by PKCδ Our studies demonstrate that PKCδ is an early and essential regulator of apoptosis in epithelial cells, and that disruption of the PKCδ gene in mice results in resistance to irradiation-induced apoptosis